Frequently Asked Questions

 Q: What ratio of oil to petrol should I use in my moped?

 A: There is always a big argument amongst two stroke owners about this.
 Not enough oil and there is a serious risk of bearing & piston damage or seizure, too much oil and the engine will be running weak and it will be difficult to start and liable to plug fouling.
 Some people use the much more expensive fully synthetic oil but others, myself included, stick with normal mineral oil.
+Remember that our mopeds were designed to run on whatever oil and petrol that could be obtained in the former Eastern Bloc countries.

 Q: We have just bought a Jawa moped and are trying to figure out what year it is.